Tactical Europe Portfolio :

 Europe: Exposure to European Equity markets 100% / Cash 0% (unchanged)

-This signal looks consistent with the Aerospace & Defence sector in Major Bullish Trend in the US retail sector.
+This signal looks consistent with the Major Bullish Trend in the US retail sector.